Bob8081/TTL-CMOS_IC_Tester/README.md

 4. **ZIF Socket:** Only DIP14 and DIP16 are supported currently.
 5. **Push Buttons & LEDs:** For interaction and feedback.
 6. **Resistors & Capacitors:** Supporting components for things like Pull-ups and biasing the MCU crystal.
+7. Buzzer: A 5v buzzer for feedback over Button presses

 ### Schematics:
 Below is the schematic diagram for the IC Tester hardware.